WHAT IF? ONLINE EXHIBITION 2010 – 2020

 Duchamp, M., 1957.
 The Creative Act.
 Convention of the American Federation of Arts, Houston, Texas.

 Harrison, H. and Harrison, N., 2016.
 The Time of the Force Majeure: After 45 Years Counterforce is on the Horizon?
 New York: Prestel.

-is a retrospective exhibition exploring ten years of inspiration and opportunity through words and images – looking back but also looking forward.
-Keep looking for more updates through the weeks and month of 2020
+‘What If ?’ is a retrospective exhibition exploring ten years of inspiration and opportunity through words and images – looking back but also looking forward.
+Keep looking for more updates through the weeks and month of 2020.

 NORTH LIGHT ARTS aims to be a catalyst for change and connection.
 This urge drives our work that brings people together across ages, art forms and disciplines to share creative energies and experience and to explore connections with our natural and social environments.

 ‘ Taking a Line’ was our first major programme that brought these themes together in a series of projects and events over the summer of 2010.

 Having launched the proposal we received enthusiastic responses from artists, creatives, an archaeologist, a geologist in the locality who wanted to journey with us through time and space to connect the coastline and its geology with the archaeology of settlements from past events across the landscape.
 Then we celebrated in the community woodland with nettle soup, fairy trails and artworks displayed in the landscape.

 Thousands of people participated in walks, talks, exhibitions, workshops, shared poetry and songs and knitted the harbour.